JGIBristol/analysis_best_practice/presentations/03_data_management/index.md

       1. Keep in a **READ ONLY** subdirectory
       2. The directory should be located on a **MANAGED STORAGE DATA** cluster (at least)

-If it's just stored on your laptop **YOU DON'T HAVE IT**
+If it's just stored on your personal computer **YOU DON'T HAVE IT**

 ---

 ## Storage locations - Bristol University

 * Research Data Storage Facility, [RDSF](http://www.bristol.ac.uk/acrc/research-data-storage-facility/)
-  * good for long-term archiving
+  * good for long-term archiving of data
   * DOI available
   * your PI needs to apply for space
   * you can map the drive to your local machine (ask IT services for help)